Doughnuts (with Pumpkin and Sweet Potato)

 Preheat the oven to 350°F. Coat a doughnut mold or 12-cup mini-muffin tin with cooking spray.

-In a large bowl, beat together the brown sugar, pumpkin puree, sweet potato puree, milk, egg white, margarine, and vanilla.
+In a large bowl, beat together the brown sugar, pumpkin puree, sweet potato puree, milk, egg white (if using), margarine, and vanilla.
 (If you are making this vegan, omit the egg white.
 Instead, combine the ground flaxseed and water; let stand for 10 minutes, or until thickened.
 Then mix in.)

 In a medium bowl, whisk together the flour, baking soda, baking powder, and cinnamon.
 Add to the pumpkin mixture and mix until completely incorporated.

-Pour the batter into a gallon-sized plastic bag (or pastry bag if you have one!) and cut the bottom tip off of one side of the bag.
+Pour the batter into a gallon-sized plastic bag and cut the bottom tip off of one side of the bag.
 Squeeze the batter through, into the doughnut mold.
 (Or you can just use a spoon.)
 Bake until the tops are lightly browned and a toothpick comes out clean when inserted, 20 to 25 minutes.
 Turn the doughnuts out onto a rack to cool.
-Repeat with the remaining batter.
+Repeat with any remaining batter.
 When cool, dust with confectioners’ sugar.

 Store in an airtight container at room temperature for up to 2 days, or freeze for up to 1 month.